mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_test_group_4_FDAG.rst

 - Click the Calculate MaxEnt button
 - The calculate button will be disabled and cancel enabled
 - Click the cancel button
-- Click Calculate
+- Click Calculate MaxEnt
 - The plot should update to a mostly flat line with a peak
 - Make sure everything in the top table is ticked
-- Click calculate
+- Click calculate MaxEnt
 - In the ADS expand the `MUSR62260 MaxEnt FD` group
 - It will contain several workspaces
 - The phase convergence will show a plot that tends to a single y value as x gets larger (just check a spectrum or two)